tmfg/digitraffic/_posts/2020-03-20-encoding-en.md

 2) Faster requests

 To use HTTP compression, please include "Accept-Encoding: gzip" header in your request.
 Most libraries do this automatically.

+Attention!
+Uncompressed requests will be restricted starting from 24.3.2020.
+Requests from a single IP address will be restricted to a certain amount of requests per minute.
+When the request amount is exceeded subsequent requests will receive the HTTP response code 429.